niaulans/datacamp/associate-data-engineer-in-sql/06_database-design.md

 2. Insert anomaly
 3. Delete anomaly

-update anomaly: data inconsistency cause by data redundancy when updating insertion anomaly: unable to add data because of missing data delete anomaly: unintentional loss of data when deleting
+update anomaly      : data inconsistency cause by data redundancy when updating insertion anomaly   : unable to add data because of missing data delete anomaly      : unintentional loss of data when deleting

 The more normalized the database, the less likely these anomalies are to occur
 ```